 What Are the Different Types of Traumatic Brain Injury?

-The term brain injury encompasses a wide range of damage related to the brain, skull, and scalp.
-Required treatments and potential complications can vary greatly, depending on the location of the injury, how the injury was sustained, and the extent of brain damage.
+Traumatic Brain Injury (TBI) encompasses damage to the brain and skull.
+Required treatments and potential complications can vary greatly, depending on the location of the injury, how the injury was sustained, and the extent of damage done before medical intervention.

 In cases of severe traumatic brain injury, the consequences can be life-altering.
 Victims of serious brain injury face the possibility of long-term or permanent physical or mental disability and a lifetime of special care.
 In the most tragic cases, brain injuries can be fatal.